argumentcomputer/sphinx/README.md

   and through their broader ecosystem work.
 - [Succinct Labs](https://www.succinct.xyz), a fellow Wormhole ecosystem [contributor](https://wormhole.foundation/blog/wormhole-foundation-awards-contributor-grant-to-supranational-for-wormhole-zk-hardware-acceleration),
-  whose [SP1](https://github.com/succinctlabs/sp1) zkVM developlled a novel approach to integrating custom precompile acceleration and integrated this with work from Risc Zero, Valida, Polygon and others to create an excellent packaged developer experience.
+  whose [SP1](https://github.com/succinctlabs/sp1) zkVM developed a novel approach to integrating custom precompile acceleration and integrated this with work from Risc Zero, Valida, Polygon and others to create an excellent packaged developer experience.